0utrider/malrecon/README.md

 by [Outrider](https://github.com/0utrider)

 ## Information
-This is just a simple tool used to automate some of the more mundane tasks when obtaining malware for analysis.
+This is just a simple tool used to automate some of the more mundane tasks when obtaining malware.
 The final action is to compress/encrypt all of the files in a 7z for portability and analysis.
+It is designed to work out-of-the-box with Kali Linux, but shoudl work with most Linux distros no problem.

 I plan to add more features as I think of them - if you have any ideas, especially for more useful tools and outputs, please let me know!